walterfreeman/phys307/notes/python.md

 * Create a text file containing Python code.
 Conventionally, these files have names ending in `.py`, for instance `program.py`.
 You then run them by saying `python program.py` at the command line.

-Here is the simplest possible Python program:
+Here is a very simple but complete Python program that you can try:
 {% highlight python linenos %}
 print ("Hello, world!")
 {% endhighlight %}